Mufurun/interactiveMap/README.md

       - Delete all the lines in the "exp.txt" file and Paste what you copied in the step 1
       - Check the first line starting with "{" and the last line ending with "}"
    4. **Double-click "download_and_modify_codes.sh" file.**
+      - Enter "Y" or press Enter to select what files to be updated.
+        - Typically, Only need data.js, but if you do not edit other files, enter "Y" for all.
       - This will overwrite the codes in the folder "interactiveMap" from the github
       - Then, it will write the content from the "exp.txt" file in the proper position of "data.js"